 Twenty years ago, the global stock market crash in 1987 was partly attributed to over-inflated prices generated by a speculative bubble.

-Ten years ago, 1997, Malaysia's currency got a big hit, and tumbled from above RM2.50 to under 3.80 to the dollar, due to, some said, to speculation and over-heating economy.
+Ten years ago, in 1997, Malaysia's currency got a big hit, and tumbled from above RM2.50 to under 3.80 to the dollar, due to, some said, speculation and an overheating economy.

 Where do you see Focus Jadeline Sdn Bhd and mybina.com in 10 years time.